alpesh-rama/practical-introduction-to-machine-learning/README.md

 ## 📋Quality
 ### All Types of Issues
-- Where work draws direct imspiration from another work - it must be fully referenced - using the IEEE standard
+- Where work draws direct inspiration from another work - it must be fully referenced - using the IEEE standard
     - [ ] Help on IEEE to follow soon...
           [IEEE Referencing Style](https://github.com/Ishika414/practical-introduction-to-machine-learning/blob/main/IEEE%20STYLE%20REFERENCING.md)
--  All linked to external resources must be openly availlable for free
+-  All linked to external resources must be openly available for free

 ### Code-Based Issues
 - [ ] Must run in an interactive python notebook (.ipynb)